kpu/elrc-scrape/README.md

 done |parallel
 # Download zip files
 ./parse.py |parallel
-# Generate new index file for mtdata. https://github.com/thammegowda/mtdata
+# Generate TSV with l1, l2, num, short_name, name, info, download, post (string for HTTP POST, empty if not required), licenses (space separated), in_paths (tab separated if multiple files)
-./parse.py >elrc_share.py
+./parse.py >elrc_share.tsv
 ```
 ELRC uses sequence numbers.
 Many of these will yield error 500.
 That's expected.
-If you don't get a series of 500s at the end, the ELRC has more than 5000 records.
+If you don't get a series of 500s at the end, ELRC has more than 5000 records.
 Increase the number and edit `NUM_MAX` in `parse.py`

+The plan is for all the corpora to be listed in the [mtdata](https://github.com/thammegowda/mtdata) tool for automatic downloading.